pmkastu25/EasyMeet/README.md

 # EasyMeet
-A Web Application Inspired by Zoom Video Conferencing Application.
+A Web Service Inspired by Zoom Video Conferencing Application.